vanbanTruong/FAHT/data/README.md

 2. Census: https://archive.ics.uci.edu/ml/datasets/Census-Income+%28KDD%29

-We render them as discriminateddata streams by randomizing the order of the instances andprocessing them in sequence.
+We render them as discriminateddata streams by randomizing the order of the instances and processing them in sequence.